FelipeSenco/RockPaperScissors/README.md

 ------PlayAgain()------
-Ask the user if another game should start returns true or false based on the user input
+Ask the user if another game should start
+Returns true or false based on the user input

 ------DisplayMostUsedMoves(List of turns, isPlayer)------ This method has logic to retrieve the most used moves It access the player most used methods if isPlayer = true, if it is false it access the computer most used moves instead

-------DisplayMostUsedMoves(current turn)------
+------AddTurnToList(current turn)------
 This method will instantiate an object from the Turn.cs as this is the model used to store data at database It will migrate the data from TurnContext object to Turn object uses applicationRepository to get right .GameID for the turn